 These words inspired the believers.
 Overcoming fear, they were ready now to submit to the terrible flames, still singing praise to God.
 The church burned for days, but the smoke didn't put forth the usual stench.
 Instead it was fragrant, and those who passed the ruined building saw a golden light, caused by something other than fire, emanating from it.

-On this day we read the following words from I Timothy: "Fight the good fight of the faith; take hold of the eternal life to which you were called when you made the good confession in the presence of many witnesses" (6:12).
+I Timothy tells us, "Fight the good fight of the faith; take hold of the eternal life to which you were called when you made the good confession in the presence of many witnesses" (6:12).

 That night in Nicomedia, twenty thousand martyrs "took hold of eternal life" in a way they didn't expect.
 But what better way could there be than singing to the Lord in church, in celebration of His birth for our salvation?